-- take proactive steps to improve on-farm sustainability by implementing sustainable practices across its supplier base and increase the percentage of third-party verified, sustainably sourced volumes of raw materials - work with Diageo to improve its understanding of its impact and dependencies on nature, and where appropriate implement approaches to mitigate risk and improve nature-related outcome - ensure agricultural supply chains are economically, socially and environmentally sustainable and reinforcing our commitment to ensure Human Rights and working conditions throughout our value chain - work continuously towards more sustainable agricultural practices by treating farmers and workers fairly, reducing negative environmental impacts, protecting natural capital and supporting wider economic benefits for farming communities - increase the transparency of their supply chains and improve the traceability of their raw materials - comply with the Diageo deforestation policy: deforestation\guidance\2022.
+- take proactive steps to improve on-farm sustainability by implementing sustainable practices across its supplier base and increase the percentage of third-party verified, sustainably sourced volumes of raw materials - work with Diageo to improve its understanding of its impact and dependencies on nature, and where appropriate implement approaches to mitigate risk and improve nature-related outcome - ensure agricultural supply chains are economically, socially and environmentally sustainable and reinforcing our commitment to ensure Human Rights and working conditions throughout our value chain - work continuously towards more sustainable agricultural practices by treating farmers and workers fairly, reducing negative environmental impacts, protecting natural capital and supporting wider economic benefits for farming communities - increase the transparency of their supply chains and improve the traceability of their raw materials - comply with the Diageo deforestation policy: deforestation guidance 2022.

 Across our 2030 targets our continued long-term success depends on the people and planet around us.
 We recognise that poverty, inequality, climate change, water stress, biodiversity loss and other challenges threaten the environment and the prosperity of communities.
 We will develop and grow innovative partnerships through our Diageo Sustainable Solutions programme, and scale these through bold collaboration with customers, suppliers, NGOs, research institutions, entrepreneurs and governments to help create a truly circular economy.
 We want to partner with our suppliers and ensure our value chain invests in change for good.

-Further information and support For further information please visit our website www.diageo.com to access copies of our Code of Business Conduct, Partnering with Suppliers, policies and our annual Sustainability and Responsibility reporting.
+policies and our annual Sustainability and Responsibility reporting.

 If you have any queries on the content of this Standard, or to get support from Diageo to help build your capabilities in relation to any of the areas detailed in this Standard, please speak with your Diageo contact.